Reactor Internals

 [Animated sequence]

 Black material inside reactor begins to fill the chamber, creating a uniform black color.
-A line graph and pie chart reveal beneath the SHELL CATALYST text.
+A line graph and pie chart reveal beneath the Shell catalyst text.

 [Voiceover]